zuri-training/Team-100_AnimaLib/README.md

 ```

 ## Features
 NOTE: A majority of our features are provided for only authenticated users.
-Hence, you need to have registered, and logged in to the web application to enjoy these features.
+Hence, you need to have registered and logged in to the web application to enjoy these features.

 - Interactive documentation showing various animation samples.
 - View User(s) comment about our product (every user can enjoy this)